Fergulati/HIOFrameFramework/README.md

 # HIOFrameFramework
-A repo to quikly build Frames for Farcaster
+A repo to quickly build Frames for Farcaster